wp-plugins/slickr-flickr/readme.txt

 * Changes to my photos on Flickr do not appear instantly in the Slickr Flickr slideshow or Gallery - see http://www.slickrflickr.com/support/tagged-photos-do-not-appear-in-the-blog-immediately/

-* Only up to 20 photos are displayed when using your Flickr ID to access photos but you can access up to 50 photos in you specify your Flickr API Key - see http://www.slickrflickr.com/support/how-to-show-50-photos-in-a-flickr-gallery/
+* How many photos can I display?
+Only up to 20 photos are displayed when using your Flickr ID to access photos but you can access up to 50 photos in you specify your Flickr API Key or have unlimited numbers of photos if you upgrade to Slickr Flickr Pro - see http://www.slickrflickr.com/support/how-to-show-50-photos-in-a-flickr-gallery/

 == Screenshots ==

-1. Examples of Slickr Flickr slideshows and galleries in action
+1. Example of many Slickr Flickr slideshows and galleries in action on a single page
-1. Example of a slideshow/gallery combo in a post
+1. Example of a galleria (a display including a large photo with thumbnails below)
 1. Example of an overlaid lightbox which appears on clicking a thumbnail

 == Changelog ==

+= 1.19 =
+* Reinstated automatic use of API key if more than 20 photos are requested
+* Use https protocol for js and css files if admin site is being run securely
+* Removed warning message when checking for updates
+* Added cursor pointer/hand when hovering over the slideshow to show it is clickable
+* Added Slideshow LightBox display in Pro edition

 = 1.18 =
 * Added images folder

 = 1.17 =
-* Fix problem with getting photo description
+* Fix problem with getting photo descriptions
 * Fix problem with using multiple tags
 * Added a "descriptions" class so that there is less white space beneath the slideshow
 * Created Slickr Flickr Pro edition with Priority Support Forum and Bonus Features

 = 1.16 =
 * Added medium 640 photos - size="m640"

 * Moved site to http://www.slickrflickr.com

 = 1.15 =